-The Australian Physiotherapy Association is working towards a career pathway for physiotherapists.
+The Australian Physiotherapy Association has been working towards a career pathway for physiotherapists.

 Things you really need to consider before deciding to study physiotherapy

 Competitition to work with elite athletes – Many young people will become interested in physiotherapy as a career as they dream of working with elite athletes.
 While this is definitely possible, there is a lot of competition for these positions.
 The Head Physiotherapist for the Australian Olympic Team for the London 2012 Games gives her tips here.

 Ironically, it is common for physiotherapists to suffer from work-related musculoskeletal disorders.
 This can involve pain in the upper and lower back, the neck, shoulders, wrists, hands and ankles.
 Many physiotherapists start having symptoms in their first 5 years of practice.
 On top of the physical side, physio Nick Schuster has spoken about his experience with burnout.
 A self-care plan needs to be considered if you would like a long career as a clinician.
 Physiotherapist Georgie Davidson has given an account of how her clinical career has had longevity.